 The Southeast Watershed Alliance encompasses all 42 upstream and downstream communities in the NH coastal watershed.

-Realizing the need to protect and improve the water quality in the waters within the watershed of its coastal watershed, the New Hampshire legislators created the Southeast Watershed Alliance in 2009 to provide a framework for watershed communities to work together to protect and restore its water resources.
-The Southeast Watershed Alliance (the Alliance, or SWA) encompasses all 42 upstream and downstream communities in the New Hampshire coastal watershed.
-The Alliance enjoys a wide scope of activities that encompasses municipal, inter-municipal and regional planning and collaboration, watershed studies, education and implementation, including investments that affect water quality and supply, wastewater and stormwater management, septic systems, land use and conservation.
+Realizing the need to protect and improve the water quality in the waters within the watershed of its coastal drainage area, the New Hampshire legislators created the Alliance in 2009 as a platform for our towns to work together to meet national and state clean water standards.
+The scope of the Alliance encompasses municipal, inter-municipal and regional planning and collaboration, watershed studies, education and implementation, including investments that affect water quality and supply, wastewater and stormwater management, septic systems, land use and conservation.

-Has your town designated a representative to the Alliance?
-We encourage every community to invite a representative to join us at our next quarterly meeting, Wednesday, May 8 from 6:30 to 9:00 PM.
-Participating in the Alliance can help every community protect the health and well-being of their residents and neighbors by protecting and restoring our water resources.
+Has your town has designated a representative to the Alliance?
+We encourage every community to invite a representative to join us at our quarterly meetings.
+Participating in the Alliance can help every community to protect everyone’s health and well-being by protecting and restoring our water resources.
 We need your help in getting every town involved!
 Click here for a complete list of SWA representatives.

 Help Make It Happen!

-Members are invited to attend Board of Directors Meetings (upcoming April 17 at 1:30 PM at the Hoyle Tanner offices in Portsmouth) and to contact Michael Trainque, Chairman of the Board (email@example.com) with any questions about community participation within the Alliance.
+- Members are invited to attend Board of Directors Meetings and to contact Michael Trainque, Chairman of the Board with any questions about community participation within the Alliance.

 Be certain that your community benefits from this coordinated approach to our shared challenges in controlling pollution and protecting our watershed resources.